BiCU-CCRI/Best_practices/coding_and_review/best_coding_practices.md

     - As a result, the code is formatted before the commit, avoiding the necessity to `--amend` the commit due to formatting inconsistencies
     - The same applies to linting
 - You can set pre-commit hooks manually, but it's much easier to use [pre-commit](https://pre-commit.com/)
-    - Example on how to setup pre-commit hook for `nextflow` using `prettier` [here](https://nf-co.re/docs/contributing/code_editors_and_styling/code_formatting#running-with-pre-commit)
+    - Example on how to set up pre-commit hook for `nextflow` using `prettier` [here](https://nf-co.re/docs/contributing/code_editors_and_styling/code_formatting#running-with-pre-commit)
 - **Note:** `git pre-commit` hooks **don't** have to be applied **only** to code **formatting or linting** - you can use them for any git-related actions
-- **Note:** Some code editors' UI git commit functionality does not fully support git hooks and you have to `--amend` or run the tools separately
+- **Note:** Some code editors' UI git commit functionality does not fully support git hooks, and you have to `--amend` or run the tools separately

 ## GitHub Actions